 Convenience Fee Payment Processing

-How nice would it be to live in a world where your business could actually accept credit and debit card payments without having to pay those outrageous fees?
+How nice would it be to live in a world where your business could accept credit and debit card payments without having to pay those outrageous fees?
 Just imagine for a second that your customer or client could make that $1,000 purchase on their credit or debit card, and instead of paying the $50 fee, as listed in the example above, it cost you absolutely nothing.
 The good news is that you do not need to imagine that scenario.
 Your business may very well be able to take part in it!

 Of course, the interchange, assessment, and transaction fees must be paid.
 It simply breaks down to a matter of who is paying for them.
-This is exactly where convenience fee payment processing, also know as Fee-Free Payments™, comes into play.
+This is precisely where convenience fee payment processing, also know as Fee-Free Payments™, comes into play.
 In essence, the consumer becomes responsible for the processing fee and is assessed at a flat rate as a “convenience” of using the payment method.
 This is the best method for a business to save money because there is minimal cost involved.

 Payment Savvy – Convenience Fee Specialists

-Due to the array of complications, it is vastly important to only work with a payment processing company that is an expert and specialized in the convenience fee arena.
+Due to the array of complications, it is vastly important to only work with a payment processing company that is an expert and specializes in the convenience fee arena.
 For further information regarding saving money through the use of our state-of-the-art Fee-Free Payments™ program, contact us today!